-Items marked with a bold SK constitute the 2014 CAS Exam 8 Study Kit that may be purchased from the CAS Online Store.
-Items marked with a bold OP (Online Publication) are available at no charge and may be downloaded from links in the Complete Text References section below.
+Items marked with a bold SK constitute the 2015 CAS Exam 8 Study Kit that may be purchased from the CAS Online Store.
+Items marked with a bold OP (Online Publication) are available at no charge and may be downloaded from the CAS website.